 Stage One: Remove Your Old Angle Valve

 Switch off the water and detach the water line from the angle valve afterward.
 Apply one wrench to keep the compression bolt.
-Yet, the other wrench uses to grasp the angle valve.
+Yet, the other wrench is used to grasp the angle valve.
 Turn the wrench holding the compression bolt.

 Stage Two: Replace the Supply Line